RDPOLL/AVR/README.md

-# AVR_PIONEER
+# AVR

-Evaluations Board AVR PIONEER Code.
+This is the code to all my avr projects.